Lguyogiro/pronounce_es/README.md

 Spanish" transcriptions.

 ## Contributing
-Please feel free to contribute by adding missing transcriptions to corpora/transcriptions_master.txt, or adding new words (You can use the "convert" function in ipa_to_sampa.py to get SAMPA from an IPA transcription).
+Please feel free to contribute by adding missing transcriptions or fixing erroneous transcriptions in corpora/transcriptions_master.txt, or adding new words (You can use the "convert" function in ipa_to_sampa.py to get SAMPA from an IPA transcription).
 Submit your additions/changes as a pull request and I will review/sync them.